 The pace of 21st century life is hectic at the best of times.
 Constant connection, overwhelming amounts of information and social pressures from every angle.
-And in 2020, “work from home” added a whole new dimension.
+And in 2020 and 2021, “work from home” added a whole new dimension.
 While it certainly had some positives, the risk of isolation and the expectation of 24/7 availability was very real.

 Of course, you can’t pour from an empty cup.
 It’s important to take a break, recharge and reconnect: the Christmas / New Years holidays provide an opportunity to slow down and take a breather.